id5io/id5-api.js/README.md

 ID5 has built a privacy-by-design and GDPR-compliant shared ID service for publishers and ad tech vendors.
 The service leverages the IAB’s Transparency and Consent Framework (TCF) to capture user consent signals.

 As a shared ID provider, ID5 acts as a controller of the Universal ID, and thus, we must receive consent to process requests.
-When we receive a request for the ID5 ID, we check that we have consent to store our user ID in a cookie before proceeding; if we don’t have consent we inform the calling page (through our API) that consent was not received and we do not write a cookie as part of the HTTP response.
+When we receive a request for the ID5 ID, we check that we have consent to store our user ID in a cookie before proceeding; if we don’t have consent we inform the calling page (through our API) that consent was not received and we do not write a 3rd party cookie as part of the HTTP response.

 ## Privacy Policy